By Michael Gold, CFP®, MBA Founder and CEO, Wealth Advisor

-Michael Gold is the founder, president, and CEO of Gold Family Wealth, an independent wealth management boutique, and named one of the Top 100 People in Finance.
+Michael Gold is the founder and CEO, Wealth Advisor of Gold Family Wealth, an independent wealth management boutique, and named one of the Top 100 People in Finance.
 Michael has 20 years of experience in the financial industry and has a bachelor’s degree in business and economics from the State University of New York College at Oneonta, an MBA from NYU Stern School of Business, specializing in Quantitative Finance and Leadership, and his CERTIFIED FINANCIAL PLANNER™ (CFP®) credential.
 He serves business owners and entrepreneurs by stress-testing their financial plan to identify red flags and missed opportunities.
-Michael strategically outsources professional experts from various fields, such as tax, insurance, retirement and trust, and estate law to collaborate on potential solutions to help position his clients to achieve their desired goals.
+Michael strategically outsources professionals from various fields, such as tax, insurance, retirement and trust, and estate law to collaborate on potential solutions to help position his clients to pursue their desired goals.

 Michael currently lives in Westport, CT.
 When he’s not working, you can find him spending time with his wife, Giselle, their three children, Sebastian, Aria, and Pierce, and their dog, Charly.
 To learn more about Michael, connect with him on LinkedIn.